d2l-ai/d2l-en/chapter_introduction/index.md

   to be modified repeatedly, thus carrying out subsequent steps in a chain of reasoning, similar to how a processor can modify memory for a computation.
-* Another key development was the invention of GANS :cite:`Goodfellow.Pouget-Abadie.Mirza.ea.2014`.
+* Another key development was the invention of GANs :cite:`Goodfellow.Pouget-Abadie.Mirza.ea.2014`.
   Traditionally, statistical methods for density estimation and generative models focused on finding proper probability distributions